msanguineti/terii/README.md

 ### 4) Listen for changes

-Beedle uses the Pub/Sub pattern to transmit changes.
+Terii uses the Pub/Sub pattern to transmit changes.
 Let's attach the message to a DOM element:

 ```javascript
 // Grab the text element and attach it to the stateChange event